polcats/ErrandClassifier/README.md

 # ErrandClassifier

-<h1>This section is currently under construction.</h1>
+<h2></h2>

 <h2>Requirements</h2>
 <p>
-	Below are the list of the things you need installed and properly set up to run this classifier.
+	Below are the list of the things you need installed and properly set up to run this program.
 </p>

 <h4>Packages</h4>